-(2) The qualifying hospice residences that receive funds under this section shall provide a report to the department by September 15 of the current fiscal year that includes the number of individuals served, number of days served, and cost of serving those individuals.

-6 (3) If the funds appropriated in this section do not cover the 7 need, the qualifying hospice residences shall report to the 8 department the number of individuals who did not receive care.
-If 9 the funds appropriated in this section are more than the cost to 10 cover the need, the qualifying hospice residences shall return the 11 funds to the state.
+- 1 (2) The qualifying hospice residences that receive funds under - 2 this section shall provide a report to the department by September - 3 15 of the current fiscal year that includes the number of - 4 individuals served, number of days served, and cost of serving - 5 those individuals. - 6 (3) If the funds appropriated in this section do not cover the - 7 need, the qualifying hospice residences shall report to the - 8 department the number of individuals who did not receive care.
+If - 9 the funds appropriated in this section are more than the cost to - 10 cover the need, the qualifying hospice residences shall return the - 11 funds to the state.

-12 INFORMATION TECHNOLOGY
+INFORMATION TECHNOLOGY

-Sec.
+- Sec.
 1901.
-(1) By December 1 of the current fiscal year, the department shall report to the senate and house appropriations subcommittees on the department budget, the senate and house fiscal agencies, the senate and house policy offices, and the state budget office all of the following information:

-18 (a) The process used to define requests for proposals for each 19 expansion of information technology projects, including timelines, 20 project milestones, and intended outcomes.

-(b) If the department decides not to contract the services out to design and implement each element of the information technology expansion, the department shall submit its own project plan, which includes, at a minimum, the requirements in subdivision (a).

-25 (c) A recommended project management plan with milestones and26 time frames.
+(1) By December 1 of the current fiscal year, the - 14 department shall report to the senate and house appropriations - 15 subcommittees on the department budget, the senate and house fiscal - 16 agencies, the senate and house policy offices, and the state budget - 17 office all of the following information: - 18 (a) The process used to define requests for proposals for each - 19 expansion of information technology projects, including timelines, - 20 project milestones, and intended outcomes. - 21 (b) If the department decides not to contract the services out - 22 to design and implement each element of the information technology - 23 expansion, the department shall submit its own project plan, which - 24 includes, at a minimum, the requirements in subdivision (a). - 25 (c) A recommended project management plan with milestones and - 26 time frames.

-(d) The proposed benefits from implementing the information technology expansion, including customer service improvement, form reductions, potential time savings, caseload reduction, and return on investment.